 Our overall debt level and/or market conditions could lead credit rating agencies to lower our long-term and/or short-term corporate credit ratings.
 In January 2016, Moody's Investor Services announced that it would be reviewing our long-term corporate credit and unsecured debt rating and short-term credit rating for commercial paper, which are currently Baa2 and Prime-2, respectively, for possible downgrade.
-Our current corporate credit rating is A2 for Standard & Poor's Ratings Services.
+Our current corporate credit rating is BBB+ and our short-term credit rating is A2 for Standard & Poor's Ratings Services.